Keats/tera/docs/content/docs/_index.md

 ```

 #### iterable
-Returns true if the given variable can be iterated over in Tera (ie is an array/tuple or an object).
+Returns true if the given variable can be iterated over in Tera (i.e. is an array/tuple or an object).

 #### object
-Returns true if the given variable is an object (ie can be iterated over key, value).
+Returns true if the given variable is an object (i.e. can be iterated over key, value).

 #### starting\_with
 Returns true if the given variable is a string and starts with the arg given.